ncatlab/nlab-content/pages/6118.md

 where $m_S: \beta \beta(S) \to \beta(S)$ is the multiplication on the ultrafilter monad.
 =--

-### Ultrafilter functor on $Rel$
+## Ultrafilter functor on $Rel$

-We pause to examine more closely the extension of the ultrafilter functor $\beta: Set \to Set$ to $Rel$, showing in particular that the extension is a strict functor.
+We now pause to examine more closely the extension of the ultrafilter functor $\beta: Set \to Set$ to $Rel$, showing in particular that the extension is a strict functor.
 First we slightly rephrase our earlier definition:

 +-- {: .num_defn}
 ###### Definition